Diocletian: Retirement and death

 Diocletian retired to his homeland, Dalmatia.
 He moved into the expansive Diocletian's Palace, a heavily fortified compound located by the small town of Spalatum on the shores of the Adriatic Sea, and near the large provincial administrative center of Salona.
 The palace is preserved in great part to this day and forms the historic core of Split, modern-day Croatia, where it was designated a World Heritage Site by UNESCO in 1979.

 Maximian retired to villas in Campania or Lucania.
 Their homes were distant from political life, but Diocletian and Maximian were close enough to remain in regular contact with each other.
 Galerius assumed the consular fasces in 308 with Diocletian as his colleague.
 In the autumn of 308, Galerius again conferred with Diocletian at Carnuntum (Petronell-Carnuntum, Austria).
 Diocletian and Maximian were both present on 11 November 308, to see Galerius appoint Licinius to be Augustus in place of Severus, who had died at the hands of Maxentius.
 He ordered Maximian, who had attempted to return to power after his retirement, to step down permanently.
 At Carnuntum people begged Diocletian to return to the throne, to resolve the conflicts that had arisen through Constantine's rise to power and Maxentius's usurpation.
 Diocletian's reply: "If you could see the cabbages I have planted here with my own hands, you surely would never have thought to request this."

 Diocletian lived for four more years, spending his days in his palace gardens.
 He saw his tetrarchic system fail, torn apart by the civil wars of his successors.
 He heard of Maximian's third claim to the throne, his forced suicide, and his damnatio memoriae.
 In his own palace, statues and portraits of his former companion emperor were torn down and destroyed.
-After an illness, Diocletian died on 3 December 311 (or 312), (Note: The range of dates proposed for Diocletian's death have stretched from 311 through to 318.
+After an illness, Diocletian died on 3 December 311 (or 312).
+(Note: The range of dates proposed for Diocletian's death have stretched from 311 through to 318.
 Until recently, the date of 3 December 311 has been favored; the absence of Diocletian on Maxentius's AETERNA MEMORIA coins could indicate that he was alive through to Maxentius's defeat in October 312.
-Given that Diocletian had died by the time of Maximin Daia's death in July 313, it has been argued that the correct date of death was 3 December 312.) with some proposing that he took his own life in despair.
+Given that Diocletian had died by the time of Maximin Daia's death in July 313, it has been argued that the correct date of death was 3 December 312.)
+Some have speculated that he took his own life in despair, but Edward Gibbon wrote that this was "very doubtful".

+In 311, his wife Prisca and their daughter Valeria had their property confiscated and were exiled to Syria after Valeria refused the emperor Maximinus Daza's marriage proposal.
+In 315 they were both executed by Licinius.